joelyoshiya/Payway-User-Points-API/python_solution/README.md

 ## Running the server

+1. Navigate to `/python_solution/main`

-Use the command: `uvicorn main:app --reload` in the `main` directory to run the server
+2. When in the `main` directory, run `uvicorn main:app --reload` on the command line

+The server is now up and running!

 ## Routes

 Routes are first and foremost tied to individual user accounts via the path `/users/{username}`